 Validation of Scoring Functions

 We now turn to set of analyses designed to validate lrd package’s scoring functions by using lrd to score cued-recall, free-recall, and sentence-recall datasets and comparing the output to human-coded data.
 For each recall task, we first conducted sensitivity and specificity analyses to determine the optimal Levenshtein distance for scoring before conducting additional analyses to assess accuracy and reliability.
 These analyses served as additional assessments to ensure that lrd can consistently produce accurate scoring across different sets of stimuli.
 We then tested whether the results of these studies would differ significantly from the original findings after the raw data was processed and scored using lrd, allowing us to test the accuracy of this package at the participant level.
 Finally, we computed Cohen’s κ to assess reliability between the different coding sources.
 We begin this section by testing lrd’s ability to score cued-recall data.
-Subsequent sections test scoring of free-recall and sentence-recall.
+Subsequent sections test scoring of free recall and sentence recall.

 Cued-Recall Scoring Functions Validation